gauthamchettiar/gauthamchettiar.github.io/_posts/2021-02-21-P001-python-opp-nth-digit-of-integer.md

 ---
 title:  "🧩 OPP | Nth Digit of an Integer | [EASY]"
 layout: post
-categories: [python]
+categories: [python, opp]
 image: /assets/img/P001/cover.png
-description: "OPP or Overanalysing Programming Problems is a Series that explores different ways to solve a programming problem, this article explores - 'Nth Digit of an Integer'"
+description: "OPP or Overanalysing Programming Problems is a Series, where I introduce a problem and we together discover how to solve it using different available techniques.
+Here we talk about - 'Nth Digit of an Integer'"
-customexcerpt: "A series where I unnecessarily complicate a simple problem."
+customexcerpt: "Learn how to approach a programmimg problem.
+This article includes problems that require you to retrieve digits from an integer."
 ---
 ![Cover - Counting Stars](/assets/img/P001/cover.png)
 Illustration Source: "Counting Stars" from [https://undraw.co](https://undraw.co/){:target="_blank"}